How MFT Helps with PCI Compliance

 Role-based access controls in MFT solutions help administrators limit access according to the security principle of least privilege.

-10. MFT solutions should track all file transfers and user actions.
+Regularly Monitor and Test Networks MFT solutions should track all file transfers and user actions.
 They should support email and text alerts in case a file transfer fails or no files are received.

-12. Companies can require employees to use an MFT solution in their information security policies to protect confidential employee and customer data.
+Maintain an Information Security Policy Companies can require employees to use an MFT solution in their information security policies to protect confidential employee and customer data.

 Move Closer to Full Compliance

-Learn more about Thru’s secure file transfer and compliance.
+Learn more about Thru’s secure file transfer and compliance »

 Share: